Rundell and Bridge: Works

 After the Congress of Vienna (1814–1815), the firm prepared 22 snuff-boxes to a value of 1000 guineas each to be given as diplomatic gifts.

+After the Hispanic American War ended, the first person to be granted a permit or concession for pearl mining in Margarita Island was Charles Stuart Cochrane, representative of Rundell, Bridge and Rundell, who requested it from the Congress of the Republic of Colombia in 1823.
+This concession was discussed in 7 sessions of the Congress and was approved on August 6 of that year.

 In 1830–1831, the firm created the Irish Crown Jewels from 394 precious stones taken from the English Crown Jewels of Queen Charlotte and the Order of the Bath star of her husband George III.
 The jewels were stolen in 1907 and never recovered.

 General Mining Association

 Rundell, Bridge & Rundell formed the General Mining Association (G.M.A.) in 1827 and opened a colliery in Sydney Mines, Cape Breton, Nova Scotia, Canada the same year and a second colliery in nearby Dominion (then called Lingan and subsequently Bridgeport) in 1830.
 The G.M.A. operated coal mines and built shipping piers and railways in Cape Breton until it sold its eastern Cape Breton County holdings to the Dominion Coal Company by 1894 and retained its Sydney Mines operations until selling to the Nova Scotia Steel and Coal Corporation in 1900.